-Having considered the Committee's report, we authorize the amended instructions with our modifications, as set forth in the appendix to this opinion, for publication and use.2 New language is indicated by underlining, and deleted language is indicated by struck-through type.
-We caution all interested parties that any comments associated with the instructions reflect only the opinion of the Committee and are not necessarily indicative of the views of this Court as to their correctness or applicability.
+Having considered the Committee's report, the comment, and the Committee's response thereto, we authorize for publication and use amended instructions 3.6(f) and 3.6(g) as modified and as set forth in the appendix to this opinion.
+New language is indicated by underlining, and deleted language is indicated by struck-through type.
 In authorizing the publication and use of these instructions, we express no opinion on their correctness and remind all interested parties that this authorization forecloses neither requesting additional or alternative instructions nor contesting the legal correctness of the instructions.
-The instructions as set forth in the appendix shall become effective when this opinion becomes final.
+We further caution all interested parties that any comments associated with the instructions

-^{2.} The amendments as reflected in the appendix are to the Criminal Jury Instructions as they appear on the Court's website at www.floridasupremecourt.org /jury_instructions/instructions.shtml.
+1. The amendments as reflected in the appendix are to the Criminal Jury Instructions as they appear on the Court's website at www.floridasupremecourt.org /jury\instructions/instructions.shtml.
 We recognize that there may be minor discrepancies between the instructions as they appear on the website and the published versions of the instructions.
 Any discrepancies as to instructions authorized for publication and use after October 25, 2007, should be resolved by reference to the published opinion of this Court authorizing the instruction.